-After School
+Lunchtime After School

-Multi-sports
+Street/Pop Dance Multi-sports

-Orchestra
+Choir Art & Craft

-Netball
+Judo Netball

-Football
+Table Tennis Football

 Drama

 Musical Theatre

 Tennis

 The school has a number of teams who train together and compete against other schools in Warwickshire.
-Teams include cross country, netball and football.
+Teams normally include cross country, netball and football however matches are not currently taking place until further notice.

-A residential, outdoor pursuit trip to Marle Hall in Conwy is currently offered in Year 5 and an alternative outdoor activities trip is offered in Year 6 to the Eden Project in Cornwall.
+A residential, outdoor pursuit trip to Marle Hall in Conwy is ordinarily offered in Year 5 and an alternative outdoor activities trip is offered in Year 6 to the Eden Project in Cornwall.